-As noted above, cyber policies are, at least in some respects, named-peril policies.
-In other words, they generally cover specifically identified risks.
+As noted above, cyber policies are, at least in some respects, named-peril policies.181 In other words, they generally cover specifically identified risks.
 In order to determine the utility of the coverage being provided, a policyholder needs to assess carefully its own risks and then compare them to the protections provided by a particular form.
-For example, a company in the business of providing cloud
+For example, a company in the business of providing cloud computing services to third parties gains limited protection from a policy form that specifically excludes, or does not cover in the first place, liabilities to third parties due to business interruption.182 On

-OFFICERS AND DIRECTORS § 24.05 (2016).
-Compare, e.g., WFS Fin.
-Inc. v.
-Progressive Cas.
-Ins.
-Co., 232 F. App'x 624, 625 (9th Cir.
-2007) (two different suits were "Interrelated Wrongful Acts" despite fact that "the suits were filed by two different sets of plaintiffs in two different fora under two different legal theories" because "the common basis for those suits was the [insured's] business practice of permitting independent dealers to mark up [the insured's] loans"), with Nat'l Union Fire Ins.
-Co. of Pittsburgh, Pa. v.
+[insured's] business practice of permitting independent dealers to mark up [the insured's] loans"], with Nat'l Union Fire Ins.
+Co. v.
 Ambassador Grp., Inc., 691 F. Supp.
 618, 623-24 (E.D.N.Y.
 1988) (claims were not "interrelated acts" despite fact that they "all involve allegations of wrongdoing of one sort or another and relate, in some way, to the demise of [the insured] and its subsidiaries" because the claims were "legally distinct claims that allege different wrongs to different people").

-- 175. See generally 3 Jeffrey E. Thomas, New Appleman on Insurance Law Library Edition § 20.01 (2020). - 176.
-See, e.g., AIG, Specialty Risk Protector, CyberEdge Security and Privacy Liability Insurance, General Terms and Conditions § 6(c) (2013), www. aig.com/content/dam/aig/america-canada/us/documents/business/cyber/cyberedge-wording-sample-specimen-form.pdf (giving insured option to provide notice "of any circumstances which may reasonably be expected to give rise to a Claim"). - 177.
+- 179. See, e.g., AIG, Specialty Risk Protector, CyberEdge Security and Privacy Liability Insurance, General Terms and Conditions § 6(c) (2013), www. aig.com/content/dam/aig/america-canada/us/documents/business/cyber/ cyberedge-wording-sample-specimen-form.pdf (giving insured option to provide notice "of any circumstances which may reasonably be expected to give rise to a Claim"). - 180.
 See, e.g., JPMorgan Chase & Co. v.
 Travelers Indem.
 Co., 73 A.D.3d 9 (N.Y.
 App.
 Div.
-1st Dep't 2010) (insurer argued that notice of circumstances was deficient because it was vague and based on conjecture). - 178.
-See supra section 16:3.1[A].
+1st Dep't 2010) (insurer argued that notice of circumstances was deficient because it was vague and based on conjecture).

-computing services to third parties gains limited protection from a policy form that specifically excludes, or does not cover in the first place, liabilities to third parties due to business interruption.
-On the other hand, a company that is highly reliant on cloud providers is left with substantial uninsured risk if its cyber policy does not include loss of information or disruption of its cloud provider.
-180 In another illustration of the issue, the array of problems and issues faced by policyholders that sell computer services are different from those of companies that sell no services to others but handle a great deal of statutorily protected medical or personal financial information.
+182. In an example of insurance products evolving to meet specific needs, the International Association of Cloud & Managed Service Providers (MSPAlliance) has partnered with Lockton Affinity to offer a Cloud the other hand, a company that is highly reliant on cloud providers is left with substantial uninsured risk if its cyber policy does not include loss of information or disruption of its cloud provider.183 In another illustration of the issue, the array of problems and issues faced by policyholders that sell computer services are different from those of companies that sell no services to others but handle a great deal of statutorily protected medical or personal financial information.
 The availability of coverage may also depend on the kind of computer infrastructure involved.
-For example, a leading broker and insurer announced plans for a cyber product that would only be available in technology environments using specific Apple and Cisco products.
-181 Given all the permutations, the first step in analyzing any cyber policy is to compare the risks of the policyholder at issue to the specific coverages under consideration.
+For example, a leading broker and insurer announced plans for a cyber product that would only be available in technology environments using specific Apple and Cisco products.184 Given all the permutations, the first step in analyzing any cyber policy is to compare the risks of the policyholder at issue to the specific coverages under consideration.